Baiyah7o/Aijsons/README.md

 # Aysons
-My personal stuff to enhance ElvUI experience.
+My personal World of Warcraft addon to enhance ElvUI experience.

 ## Soundfiles
 Custom soundfiles for WeakAusras generated with [gtts-cli](https://pypi.org/project/gTTS/) and [dir2ogg](https://github.com/julian-klode/dir2ogg).

 ## Fonts
-Includes the Cantarell OpenType font for cleaner UI
+Includes the Cantarell OpenType font for a cleaner UI

 ## Slash Commands
-Slash Commands for button macros that exceeded the 255 char limit.
+Slash commands for button macros that exceeded the 255 char limit.

  - `/stats` bief stat priority overview.
- - `/metoggles` toggles the selfhighlicht
+ - `/metoggles` toggles the selfhighlight.
- - `/myraidset` and `/myprofessionset` toggles between professions bars and the raid bar.
+ - `/myraidset` and `/myprofessionset` toggles between profession bar and the raid bar configuration.
  ```
     -- Blizzard Number   Used for      ElvUI                Blizzard API
     -----------------------------------------------------------------------------